Alex Woodyard, Attorney at Law

 Before law school, Alex graduated from the University of North Carolina at Charlotte with a degree in criminal justice and a minor in biology.
 Alex was a member of the National Honor Society, and a Student Justice on the Student Government Judicial Board.
 During his undergraduate studies, Alex obtained an EMT certification.
 His biology and EMT background, in conjunction with his outstanding performance in law school, and wide range of experience are excellent ingredients for an associate in the realm of civil litigation.

 Like Mr. Goldfarb, Alex is a trial lawyer.
-Alex has gained experience litigating cases involving civil rights violations, medical malpractice, injured workers, personal injury, Social Security Disability, landlord-tenant disputes, contract disputes, family law disputes, and criminal defense and prosecution.
+Alex won a $ 500,000.00 jury verdict in his first jury trial in a dog attack case in Union County, North Carolina.
+Alex is one of very few trial lawyers across the country to win such a large verdict in their first jury trial.
+Alex has a great deal of experience and has gained experience litigating cases involving civil rights violations, premises liability issues, wrongful death, medical malpractice, injured workers, personal injury, police misconduct, landlord-tenant disputes, contract disputes, municipality issues, family law disputes, and criminal defense and prosecution.
 Mr. Woodyard has successfully tried many cases throughout NC courts.

 Alex is happily married to his beautiful wife, Susan Castillo Woodyard.
-Together they have two dogs, Buddy and Bailey.
+Together they have a daughter named Elena, and they have two dogs, Buddy and Bailey.
 Alex is an avid weightlifter.
 Both he and Susan thoroughly enjoy spending their free-time working out and participating in other sporting events.
 Alex began taking martial arts at the age of six, and taught Tae Kwon Do as a martial arts instructor in Charlotte, NC for six years.
 Alex believes in remaining goal oriented, and maintaining a healthy life style.
 He is proud to serve his community and friends.